UPDATE: July 12, 2021

 Keep a Safe Physical Distance

-- Watch for markings on the ground to help guide where to stand in line for stores and restaurants.
-Keep an eye out for one-way aisles in grocery stores.
+- Watch for markings on the ground to help guide you where to stand in line for stores and restaurants.

 Come Prepared & Bring Supplies

 - Pack a clean-trip kit with hand sanitizer, wipes, a mask, and disposable bag.